menu

 Who can enter?

-Entry for 2023 is open to new native woodland projects anywhere in Scotland that must have had at least five years’ minimum of growth and no more than 20 years’ growth i.e. if planted, that happened in or before the 2017/18 planting season and no earlier than 2002/2003.
+Entry for 2024 is open to new native woodland projects anywhere in Scotland that must have had at least three years’ minimum of growth and no more than 20 years’ growth i.e. if planted, that happened in or before the 2020/21 planting season and no earlier than 2003/04.
 There is a minimum size category of 1 hectare (2.5 acres) and must be young woodland predominantly of native species.

 Full entry criteria are in the entry form – see link below.